Bernardo-MG/java-patterns/readme.md

 The application is coded in Java, using Maven to handle the project's configuration and tests.

 ### Prerequisites
-Has been tested on the following Java versions:
+The project has been tested on the following Java versions:
 * JDK 7
 * JDK 8
 * OpenJDK 7